 - 1. 10 Meal Plan 10 Meals per week

 - 2. 14 Meal Plan 14 Meals per week

 - 3. 19 Meal Plan 19 Meals per week

 - 4. Flex Plan designated amount of flex dollars that can be used in all dining facilities.
-(Flex Plan is reserved for students living in apartment-style housing or those living off campus.
+The Flex Plan is reserved for students living in apartment-style housing or those living off campus.

-Application: Undergraduate students enrolled full time and wanting to live on campus are required to complete a new housing application, including application fee for each academic year.
-Special exceptions can be made on a case-by-case basis as approved by the Director of Housing and Residence Life.
+Application: Undergraduate students enrolled in a minimum of 9 credit hours and wishing to live on campus are required to complete a new housing application.
+Special exceptions can be made on a case-by-case basis as approved by the Director of Residence Life.

-Cancellation Policy: Students canceling their contract prior to July 1, 2021 will not have any additional cancellation charges.
-Individuals cancelling their contract after July 1, 2021 prior to receipt of room key will be responsible for \$150 cancellation fee.
+Cancellation Policy: Students canceling their contract prior to July 1, 2022 will not have any additional cancellation charges.
+Individuals cancelling their contract after July 1, 2022 prior to receipt of room key will be responsible for a \$150 cancellation fee.
 Those who cancel their room and continue to be enrolled at ECU for the remainder of their contract will be responsible for 50% of the remaining value of the contract (includes Fall and Spring semesters).
-Students who do a complete withdrawal during a semester will be responsible for 50% of the remaining value of the contract for that semester.
-Those who cancel their room due to graduation or complete withdrawal at the end of the Fall semester will not be charged a contract termination fee.
-Resident MUST check-out properly with an RA before contract is terminated.
+Students who withdraw from all credit hours during a semester will be responsible for 50% of the remaining value of the contract for that semester.
+Those who cancel their room due to graduation or a complete withdrawal from the university at the end of the Fall semester will not be charged a contract termination fee.
+Resident MUST check-out properly with an RA before their contract is terminated.
 Failure to do so will result in a \$150 improper check-out fee, \$75 lost key fee, as well as any other applicable fees.